Jean Golding: Career and research

+iv) The question as to whether religious and/or spiritual beliefs affect behaviours and how that might impact health and development.

 Awards and honours

 In 2012 she was made an Officer of the Order of the British Empire for services to medical science.

 In 2013, she received an honorary Doctor of Laws degree from the University of Bristol, acclaimed as an "exemplar of the qualities and values the institution promotes".

 In 2016, the University of Bristol created the Jean Golding Institute, a multidisciplinary data science and data-intensive research hub, in honour of her work as a mathematician, epidemiologist and founder of the Children of the 90s cohort study.

 In 2017, she received an honorary Doctor of Science from University College London for her pioneering work on longitudinal population studies.

 In 2018, as a celebration of the 70 years since the start of the NHS, she was made one of seven "NHS Research Legends".

 In 2018, the University of Bristol honoured its pioneering women in suffrage centenary portraits, which were unveiled as part of the 'Women and equality: the next 100 years' event.
 Kate Robson Brown, the Director of the Jean Golding Institute, holding a portrait of Jean Golding OBE.

 Again in 2018, in response to a national call by English Heritage Put her Forward campaign (in response to the realisation of the paucity of statues of women in Britain), Golding was nominated, and among 25 women to have a 3-D printed statuette.
 This is currently displayed in the Royal Fort House at the University of Bristol.

+In 2022, she was elected a member of the Academia Europaea.

 On 18 November 2022, she was the guest of an episode of Desert Island Discs.